 Royal Caribbean’s Ultimate Family Suite is its most famous kid-focused cabin.
 The two-story suite sleeps up to eight guests and is a wonderland of games, slides, climbing walls, and Legos.
-There’s also only one of these, and it’s insanely expensive, so not practical for most vacationing families.
+There are also only three of these, and they are insanely expensive, so they are not practical for most vacationing families.

 Unfortunately, the line has removed the term “family” from several cabin categories, so families need to look a bit harder to find cabins to accommodate their clan.
 Look for cabins dubbed “spacious interior” or “ultra spacious ocean view” for rooms that can sleep up to six with two twin beds that convert to a Royal King, a double sofa bed, and two pull-down bunks.